flux-framework/flux-docs/guides/admin-guide.rst

 Canceling jobs
 --------------

-An active job may be canceled via the ``flux job cancel`` command.
+An active job may be canceled via the ``flux cancel`` command.
 An instance owner may cancel any job, while a guest may only cancel their own jobs.

-All active jobs may be canceled with ``flux job cancelall``.
-By default this command will only print the number of jobs that would be canceled.
+All active jobs may be canceled with ``flux cancel --user=all``.
-To force cancellation of all matched jobs, the ``-f, --force`` option must be used:

 .. code-block:: console

- $ flux job cancelall
+ $ flux cancel --user=all --dry-run
- flux-job: Command matched 5 jobs (-f to confirm)
+ flux-cancel: Would cancel 3 jobs
- $ flux job cancelall -f
+ $ flux cancel --user=all
- flux-job: Canceled 5 jobs (0 errors)
+ flux-cancel: Canceled 3 jobs (0 errors)

-The set of jobs matched by the ``cancelall`` command may also be restricted via the ``-s, --states=STATES`` and ``-u, --user=USER`` options.
+The set of jobs matched by the ``cancel`` command may also be restricted via the ``-s, --states=STATES`` and ``-u, --user=USER`` options.

 Software update